boeschf/pytorch-training/slides/src/1.0-outline/section-slides.md

 <div grid="~ cols-2 gap-4">
 <div class="col-span-1">

-- We will be using <a href="https://jupyter-daint.cscs.ch">https://jupyter-daint.cscs.ch</a>
+- We will be using [https://jupyter-daint.cscs.ch](https://jupyter-daint.cscs.ch)
 - You can login using your credentials provided via email
 - Once you logged in
     - you will find the button "Start my server" (see image)